The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 100 Church Street, Harpers Ferry, WV.

-The Chapel of St. Peter is typically open on Saturdays from 10am-4pm and Sundays from noon- 3pm for visitors from Memorial weekend through October.
+Chapel of St. Peter is typically open on Saturdays from 10 AM-4 PM and Sundays from noon- 3pm for visitors from Memorial Day weekend through October.

-If you happen to visit on a Sunday, there is a mass at 9:30 am available for tourists to attend.
+If you visit on a Sunday, tourists can attend a mass at the church at 9:30 AM.

 The piazza (front patio) is the meeting location for the oldest ghost tour in America.

-Ghost Tours of Harpers Ferry is self described as a “Family & Dog Friendly’ walking tour” appropriate for most people of all ages.
+Ghost Tours of Harpers Ferry describes itself as a “Family & Dog Friendly walking tour,” appropriate for most people of all ages.

-The walking tour lasts approximately 2 hours and covers approximately 14 blocks in historic “Lower Town” of Harpers Ferry.
+The walking tour lasts approximately 2 hours and covers 14 blocks of the historic “Lower Town” in Harpers Ferry.

 Hike to Jefferson Rock